k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: count human corpses as same race sacrifice for vampires
 - Fix: proper feedback/livelogging when a monster sacrifies the Amulet of Yendor
+- Fix: adding inventory to quest nemesis via .des file would override the Bell of Opening being present